kevinhu/hotpot/README.md

 6. Computation of words-containing-words through Aho-Corasick on CEDICT; [`/dictionary/6_containing_words.py`](https://github.com/kevinhu/hotpot/blob/master/dictionary/6_containing_words.py)
 7. Computation of related words by using nearest-neighbor search (via [annoy](https://github.com/spotify/annoy)) on FastText vectors; [`/dictionary/7_word2vec_similars.py`](https://github.com/kevinhu/hotpot/blob/master/dictionary/7_fasttext_similars.py)
 8. Unification of previous outputs into single JSON files for each word ready for the frontend, split by simplified and traditional; [`/dictionary/8_unify.py`](https://github.com/kevinhu/hotpot/blob/master/dictionary/8_unify.py)
-9. Construction of an index for client-side search; [`/dictionary/9_client_search.py`](https://github.com/kevinhu/hotpot/blob/master/dictionary/9_client_search.py)
+9. Construction of an index for search; [`/dictionary/9_client_search.py`](https://github.com/kevinhu/hotpot/blob/master/dictionary/9_client_search.py)

-The web client (a standard create-react-app) then takes the JSON files hosted on GitHub to render the entries

 Considerations:

 - Due to the size of the output of step 8, the outputs are hosted in a submodule ([kevinhu/dictionary-files](https://github.com/kevinhu/dictionary-files)) rather than in hotpot itself.
 - The Chinese-English translated sentences are not included in [`/dictionary/1_retrieve.py`](https://github.com/kevinhu/hotpot/blob/master/dictionary/1_retrieve.py) because a Kaggle login is required for download.

+### API

+The API consists of a single serverless function hosted on Netlify that implements full-text search with [FlexSearch](https://github.com/nextapps-de/flexsearch).

+1. We first prepare a FlexSearch index in [`/api/prepare_index.js`](https://github.com/kevinhu/hotpot/blob/master/api/prepare_index.js).
+This cuts down cold-start times to about a few seconds.
+2. The actual serverless endpoint is then described in [`/api/search.js`](https://github.com/kevinhu/hotpot/blob/master/api/search.js).

+### Client

+The web client (a standard create-react-app) then takes the JSON files hosted on GitHub to render the entries.
+It also makes calls to the API for searching.

 ## Getting started